veloren/book/src/contributors/guides/adding-weapons/guide.md

 **Tip:** *You can type `/give_item common.items.weapons.` and then press tab to cycle through available weapons*

-If you dont like how your character holds your weapon you have to mess with the weapons offsets.
+If you don't like how your character holds your weapon you have to mess with the weapons offsets.

 To set the right offset you need to revisit `assets/voxygen/voxel/humanoid_main_weapon_manifest.ron`<br>